SasView/documents/SasView Roadmap.md

 **Late 2017 (post code camp VII - Copenhagen) - Release 4.2**
-Release 4.2 focuses primarily on redifining and reimplementing orientation angles for 2D fitting, which were previously recognized as difficult to to understand by users.
-Entry barrier for new users and develpers has been considerably lowered by simplyfing setup, adding guides and providing exmamples.
-New features have been added to facilitate model editing and writting.
-Boltzmann and uniform distribution have been added to describe behavior of magnetic particles more accurretly.
+Release 4.2 focuses primarily on redefining and reimplementing orientation angles for 2D fitting, which were previously recognized as difficult to to understand by users.
+Entry barrier for new users and develpers has been considerably lowered by simplyfying setup, adding guides and providing examples.
+New features have been added to facilitate model editing and writing.
+Boltzmann and uniform distribution have been added to describe behavior of magnetic particles more accurately.
 Selected SASFit models have been added to sasview marketplace.
 At the same time work on new GUI continued.
 This involved mostly adding new functionalities and converting existing code base to support python3.

 Task Summary (Subject to the availability of sufficient resources):